skidsploiter/ValiantRosplocoTests/readme.md

 This is already there by default, so you shouldn't have much trouble.

-Since Rosploco is a web-based program (as is Monaco), you can also use it interactively inside of your web browser.
-Just go to [ethanmcbloxxer.github.io/Rosploco/rosploco.html](https://ethanmcbloxxer.github.io/Rosploco/rosploco.html).
+Since (Valiant)Rosploco is a web-based program (as is Monaco), you can also use it interactively inside of your web browser.
+Just go to [https://kanekicow.github.io/ValiantRosploco/ValiantRosplocoEditor.html]

 <img src="/context.png" align="right"/>